kushiraj/kushiraj/README.md

-## Hi there, My name is Kushi Raj Kanchu! 👋
+## Hi there, My name is KANCHU KUSHI RAJ! 👋

 ## ABOUT ME
 I am a motivated and detail-oriented Computer Science and Engineering student at SR University, specializing in Artificial Intelligence and Machine Learning.
 With a solid academic foundation and practical experience through internships at NIT Warangal and Skill Vertex, I have developed a strong interest in solving real-world problems using AI, ML, and optimization techniques.